immanuel-odisho/Solitaire-game-state/README.md

 # Solitaire-game-state
-Python application that maintains the state of a game of solitaire.
+c++ application that maintains the state of a game of solitaire.